How to Paint a Concrete Basement Floor With Epoxy Paint!

 For the purpose of this article, I will refer to Epoxy Shield Basement Floor Paint, because this is what we used and the results were beautiful.
-I chose this paint because it's decorative, durable, and you do not need to prime the floor, or seal it afterward.
+I chose this paint because it's decorative, durable, and you do not need to prime the floor or seal it afterwards.
 It is a "One" coat job.
 You can also opt for Behr Brand, but I wanted as few steps as possible.
 We did not choose Behr because of all the steps involved.
-The paint also includes speckle chips for an optional decorative look, and an additive you can buy separate to create non-slip zones (sand usually works just as well).
-Our home was built in 1969, and the floor prior to painting was simply a gray concrete cement floor.
+The paint also includes speckle chips for an optional decorative look, and an additive you can buy separately to create non-slip zones (sand usually works just as well).
+Our home was built in 1969, and the floor prior to painting was simply a grey concrete cement floor.
 We did not fill the floor cracks in our prep work to perfection, but we were satisfied with the job and outcome of our efforts.
 We've since doubled our living space and created a rec/family room in our basement, as well as a laundry center, work-out area, and storage for tools and other projects.

-This simple project, turned our spooky old dingy basement into a ton of useful extra space, 1320 square feet to be exact, all in one weekend!
+This simple project turned our spooky old dingy basement into a ton of useful extra space, 1320 square feet to be exact, all in one weekend!

 Unfinished basement floor

 - Examine the floor for cracks, stains, leaks or water damage

 - Repair leaks and water damage before painting

 - Fill cracks with masonry cement crack filler, this is easy to do and you only will need a putty knife to apply.
 Apply it as smoothly as possible.
 One tube (same size as caulk, will run about $6), this type is used for cracks smaller than 1/2 inch in depth and width, basically surface cracks.